ladybug-tools/spider/cookbook/footprints-ringed-with-objects/README.md

 ## Issues

+## Change Log

+### 2017-11-20 ~ Theo

+R1.5

+* Derive world azimuth data and add to walls
+* Adjust azimuth indicators to suit
 	* Ben: orientation worked for 90 and 180.
 Broke down at 350.
 It calls everything south

-## Change Log

 ### 2017-11-19 ~ Theo